Casraw/open-webui-runpod-integration/README.md

-# RunPod Ollama Control Server with open-webui frontend
+# RunPod Ollama Control Server

 ## Overview
 This server manages Ollama instances on RunPod.io and serves as the backend, while the OpenWeb-UI functions as the frontend interface.
 It is specifically optimized for use on RunPod and utilizes RunPod Secrets for configuration.
 The server endpoints offer comprehensive management capabilities for pods.